yannichau/wheels_draft/README.md

 - Upon tapping a route card, the tapped card expands to show navigators to a specific bound of the route; in most cases there are 2 bounds (origin to destination and destination to origin),
 - Tapping the search icon in the app bar reveals the on-screen keyboard, where the user can input a specific route,
 - Swiping from the left edge reveals the home drawer, which includes navigators to settings (currently incomplete) and other useful links; and finally,
-- Swiping from the right edge or tapping on the right icon within the bottom navigation bar reveals the yet-to-be-completed favourites page, which will include navigators to user specified routes or route-stops,
+- Swiping from the right edge or tapping on the left icon within the bottom navigation bar reveals the favourites page, which include navigatorss to user specified route-stops,

 ![home_search.gif](ExampleGIFs/home_search.gif) ![home_drawer.gif](ExampleGIFs/home_drawer.gif)